ooples/pine_script_docs/source/essential/Alerts.rst

 - We create a compound condition that is met only when the user's selection allows for an entry in that direction.
   A long entry on a crossover of the centerline only triggers the alert when long entries have been enabled in the script's Inputs.
+- We offer the user to indicate his repainting preference.
+When he does not allow the calculations to repaint, we wait until the bar's confirmation to trigger the compound condition.
+This way, the alert and the marker only appear at the end of the realtime bar.
 - If a user of this script wanted to create two distinct script alerts from this script, i.e., one triggering only on longs, and one only on shorts, then he would need to:
     - Select only "Detect Longs" in the inputs and create a first *script alert* on the script.